-This is an article about large and small numbers and what happens to numbers when they are used in address plans for networks.
+This is an article about large and small numbers and address plans.

 The question we are looking at here is just how long can we expect the 128 bit address set of IPv6 to last before we've run out of IPv6 addresses?
-And the secondary question is if we assume that we are just a little worried that we are being a little too profligate with these numbers, whether this is something we can quickly rectify without changing the basics of the address plan, or whether there is some more fundamental weakness in the way in which we've been thinking about IPv6.
+And the secondary question is that if we assume that we are just a little worried that we may have started out being a little too profligate with these numbers, whether this is something we can quickly rectify without changing the basics of the IPv6 address plan, or whether there is some more fundamental weakness in the way in which we've been thinking about IPv6.

-And for those who want a peek at the answer at the end without wading through all the words in between, the conclusions being drawn here are that there may some level of discomfort with the overall capacity of the current IPv6 address plan, but that this can be rectified in a number of address plan parameter settings without having to redesign the entire IPv6 address plan, which is , on the whole reassuring news for those who see the Internet, and IPv6 in particular, as the underpinning of the global communications enterprise over the coming century.
+And for those who want a peek at the answer at the end without wading through all the words in between, the conclusions being drawn here are that there may some cause for discomfort with the overall capacity of the current IPv6 address plan, but that this can be rectified in a very small number of address plan parameter settings without having to redesign the entire IPv6 address plan.
+This is, on the whole, reassuring news for those who see the Internet, and IPv6 in particular, as the underpinning of the global communications enterprise over the coming century.
 Now back to the details ...